chumphrey-cmd/WORKING-MEMORY/BLUE-TEAM-WM/DFIR-THREAT-HUNTING/README.md

 # PURPOSE

-- **FORENSICS-AND-THREAT-HUNTING** content forked from: https://github.com/w00d33/w00d33.github.io and is currently being updated.
+- Content here was initially forked from: https://github.com/w00d33/w00d33.github.io.
+It is now being updated, reorganized, and restructured with new material.

 ## An Incident Response Mental Model 🪨 + ⚒️ = 🗿